hank-ai/darknet/README.md

 YOLOv7 surpasses all known object detectors in both speed and accuracy in the range from 5 FPS to 160 FPS and has the highest accuracy 56.8% AP among all known real-time object detectors with 30 FPS or higher on GPU V100, batch=1.

 ![comparison](https://user-images.githubusercontent.com/4096485/179425274-f55a36d4-8450-4471-816b-8c105841effd.jpg)

+## Darknet Version

+* The original Darknet tool written by Joseph Redmon in 2013-2017 did not have a version number.
+We consider this version 0.x.
+* The next popular Darknet repo maintained by AlexeyAB between 2017-2021 also did not have a version number.
+We consider this version 1.x.
+* The Darknet repo sponsored by Hank.ai and maintained by Stéphane Charette starting in 2023 was the first one with a `version` command.
+From 2023 until mid-2024, it returned version 2.0.
+	* The goal was to try and break as little of the existing functionality while getting familiar with the codebase.
+	* Re-wrote the build steps so we have 1 unified way to build using CMake on both Windows and Linux
+	* Converted the codebase to use the C++ compiler
+	* Enhanced chart.png while training
+	* Bug fixes and performance-related enhancements, mostly related to cutting down the time it takes to train a network
+	* The last branch of this codebase is version 2.1
+* The next phase of development started in mid-2024.
+The `version` command now returns 3.0.
+	* Removed many old and unmaintained commands

 # MSCOCO Pre-trained Weights